rjvillareal1107/cse15l-lab-reports/LabReport1.md

 # Downloading VScode <br>
 VScode will serve as the primary IDE for this class, and we'll use it to input a variety of terminal commands later.

-- First, download VSCode online
+- First, download VSCode online [VScode link](https://code.visualstudio.com/)
 - Then, follow the instructions of the installer.
 - When you open VScode, it should take you to a welcome menu not unlike the image below, you can now open files, access terminals, and edit code.